 Fuel Component

-Security & Transportation Component
+Security/Cyber Security & Transportation Component

 We also incur additional costs to operate our transportation fleet due to an increase in road stops and checks.
 We are considered at greater risk by Homeland Security because we transport hazardous waste; therefore, our trucks are stopped more frequently for roadside checks.
-The time spent at these checks directly increases our cost of transportation.
+The time spent on these checks directly increases our cost of transportation.

 Furthermore, all employees are now subject to background checks.
 We must pay an outside agency to complete these thorough checks.
 These are direct costs we incur to maintain security.